andersgom/norep-app/README.md

 # **NoRep App**

-### Fitness Web App focused on weightlifting that tracks your body using Computer Vision and gives you feedback on your posture.
+### Fitness Web App focused on weightlifting that tracks your workout using Computer Vision and gives you feedback on your posture.

 <br>